 News & Resources

-Most modern vehicles nowadays feature safety features that are designed to help drivers avoid getting into a collision.
-Long gone are the days when technologies such as lane departure warnings, rear-view cameras, and automatic braking systems were only included in high-end luxury vehicles.
-These driver assistance technologies have become commonplace in most vehicles, and you might wonder if driving a car, truck, or SUV that has them will reduce the cost of a car insurance policy.
+Most modern vehicles include safety features that are designed to help drivers avoid getting into a collision.
+Long gone are the days when technologies such as lane departure warnings, rear-view cameras, and automatic braking systems were only features of high-end luxury vehicles.
+These driver assistance technologies have become commonplace in most vehicles — which might leave you wondering if driving a car, truck, or SUV that has them will reduce the cost of a car insurance policy.

 There are a broad range of safety features your car may have onboard – some are mandatory, others are not.
 According to the Canada Motor Vehicle Safety Standards, all private passenger vehicles must include: